pymmcore-plus/pymmcore-widgets/docs/index.md

 app.exec_()
 ```

-The code above will create a Qt application that looks like this:
+The code above will create a Qt Application that looks like this:

 ![PropertyBrowser](./images/property_browser.png)